Many experts say that buying a home where you live rent-free is not an investment.

 It may shock you, but living in a rental is not free.

 The important point here is that the rental price of a property is higher than the mortgage payment on the same property.
-In some cases, it may be higher than the mortgage.
+Sometimes, it may be higher than the mortgage.
 It depends on the rental market and interest rates.
 However, some of the mortgage payment is the money you put in your home.

-Let’s say that you get to the point where you are unable to make the monthly payments.
+Let’s say that you get to the point where you cannot make the monthly payments.

 Your landlord would evict you and your banker would foreclose your mortgage.
 In both cases, there’s always room for negotiation (read this book to learn to negotiate).